 Fuel Up to Play 60 is a fully COPPA (Child Online Privacy Protection Act) compliant website.
 In order to register, students must provide their email address along with a parent's email address.
 Parents are notified of the child's participation, and parents can choose to opt their child out of all communication from Fuel Up to Play 60 or can request their child does not receive any digital rewards from the program.
 Information collected from children as part of Fuel Up to Play 60 is used solely in connection with the program.

 Joining Fuel Up to Play 60 is easy!
 Simply go to the enrollment page and enter your information.
 Consider becoming a Program Advisor, which you can do when you join.
-You will be eligible for exclusive Perks and rewards!
+Only schools with one or more Program Advisors can apply for Funds for Fuel Up to Play 60.
+And you will be eligible for exclusive Perks and rewards!

-A Quick Start Resource was available to early enrollees of the program.
-But you don't need a Starter Kit to implement Fuel Up to Play 60.
-All that you need can be found on FuelUpToPlay60.com, which includes an e-version of the Starter Kit.
+A Back to School Kit was available to early enrollees of the program.
+But you don't need one to implement Fuel Up to Play 60.
+All that you need can be found on FuelUpToPlay60.com, which includes an e-version of the Back to School Kit.

-The Six Steps to Fuel Up to Play 60 are outlined for you in the Starter Kit and on FuelUptoPlay60.com.
+The Six Steps to Fuel Up to Play 60 are outlined for you on FuelUptoPlay60.com.
 There is no set way to implement the program, and you can follow the Six Steps however works best for you and your school.
 Each step serves an important function for the program:

 Join the League is one of the Six Steps to Fuel Up to Play 60.
 It is when you get the word out that your school is a Fuel Up to Play 60 school.
-You can do this by using the resources in your Starter Kit – or by downloading them from FuelUpToPlay60.com.
+You can do this by using the resources in your Back to School Kit – or by downloading them from FuelUpToPlay60.com.
 There is a banner that can generate buzz and excitement.
-"Suiting up your school" is one way to get the word out and get people interested in what you are doing and start to build partnerships with people that will ensure success.
+"Suiting up your school" with the banner is one way to get the word out and get people interested in what you are doing and start to build partnerships with people that will ensure success.
+You can suit up your school in your own way, too, by starting a poster contest, for instance!

 Teams come in all sizes, and individuals and small groups can be as successful as large teams.
 Start with a core group of motivated students, and work from there.
 Recruit from a variety of students and adults.
-Pass out the folders from FuelUpToPlay60.com found in the Starter Kit section under "Documents" to those you think will take a lead and engage their peers, as well as engage the larger school community (see Who Can Help and How for ideas about who else can help).
-Then hold a meeting to review the materials and start planning some activities and events.
-Remember, it's important to build a strong team of both adults and students.
+See Who Can Help and How for ideas about who else can help.
+Then hold a meeting to start planning some activities and events.
+Remember, it's important to build a strong team – comprised of both adults and students.

 No, anyone can participate in Fuel Up to Play 60.
 A lot of schools have found that it helps to form a team, but individuals and small groups can be just as successful.

 Ideally, the majority of students and adults at your school will become involved in Fuel Up to Play 60 in some capacity.
 To get started, you'll need a core group of students and adults who are interested in making the program work.
-Use the resources in the Starter Kit, Who Can Help and How and the Quick Start Guides to help you target the key people who can help make this program a success.
+Use Who Can Help and How and the Quick Start Guides to help you target the key people who can help make this program a success.

 Fuel Up to Play 60 is designed to empower students to make themselves and their schools healthier.
 The program puts students in partnership with key adults to make school-related changes that lead to increased access to appealing, nutrient-rich foods and opportunities for physical activity.
 Research shows that peer-to-peer outreach can have a positive impact on students' behavior and may help to influence healthy choices, and student involvement is linked to motivation and engagement in learning.
-Fuel Up to Play gives students many opportunities to take on leadership roles in this effort, such as: taking the Fuel Up to Play 60 Pledge; helping to complete the School Wellness Investigation to evaluate their school's strengths and needs; helping to plan a Kickoff or promotion event; participating in youth polling; taking part in Fuel Up to Play 60 Challenges; helping to plan, implement and participating in Healthy Eating and Physical Activity Plays; participate in promotions at school; working with younger students to implement the program or help them with a Challenge.
+Fuel Up to Play 60 gives students many opportunities to take on leadership roles in this effort, including becoming an Ambassador and helping to complete the School Wellness Investigation to evaluate their school's strengths and needs.

 Kickoff is one of the Six Steps to Fuel Up to Play 60.
 It is the time to build excitement about and visibility of your program and to let everyone in your school community know what's going on and why it's important.
 You can find Kickoff and Promotion Plays in the online Playbook to give you ideas about how you might plan a successful Kickoff event, where you can motivate students to take the Pledge and get involved.